-The Green College Community Values were written on the unceded ancestral territories of the xʷməθkʷəy̓əm (Musqueam) peoples.
+The Green College Community Values were written on the traditional, ancestral, and unceded territories of the xʷməθkʷəy̓əm (Musqueam) peoples.
 As residents of Green College we acknowledge that we live and learn on xʷməθkʷəy̓əm territory, and we benefit greatly from their hospitality and lands.
 We are thankful for their hospitality and strive to be good guests during our time here.

 The Green College (GC) community is made up of a mixture of students, scholars, and community members from all over the world who contribute to an environment conducive to study, and intellectual and social exchange.
 As a community, we are all connected through our motto: "Ideas and Friendship."
 Part of having a cohesive community is building a shared set of values; this is a living document that represents an entry point to articulate our values and expectations of being a Resident Member of GC.
 We expect that these values will continue to grow and change as our residents do.

 Be welcoming.
 We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

 Be considerate.
 We are privileged to live and interact within a shared space used by a whole community, which includes guests to the college and staff in the office, kitchen, and grounds.
 Much of the work that goes into maintaining this space, especially by the staff, goes unseen.
 It is important that we are aware of this labour and that our actions are conducive to a cooperative and respectful environment.
 We must support the whole community so that we can all live and work together productively.